deepakajaylinux/testpage/docs/source/behat.rst

 Help Command
 ---------------------

 The help command guides the user regarding the purpose and options available under a module.
 It lists out the alternative parameters that are used in declaration.
-It describes the syntax for initialize and to execute a behat under the testingkamen.
+It describes the syntax for initialize and to execute a behat under the pttest.
 The command used for declaring help is shown below:

 .. code-block:: bash

- 		testingkamen behat help
+ 		pttest behat help

 The following screen shot depicts pictorially about the working of help command.

 .. code-block:: bash

- kevells@corp:/# testingkamen Behat help
+ kevell@corp:/# pttest Behat help
  ******************************